Skip to content

 My Writings for Week Ending August 26th

-I also had a lovely conversation with one of my favorite folks, Kerry from Squawkfox, and she was doing research for some work she is doing for the Globe and Mail.
+I also had a lovely conversation with one of my favourite folks, Kerry from Squawkfox, and she was doing research for some work she is doing for the Globe and Mail.
 The topic of RESPs came up, and I remembered that I had started an article RESP Proof of Enrolment and its importance to the cashing out of the RESP funds, so I finished that one off.
 I typically get inspired when I chat with smart money folks, so thanks Kerry.

 An Excellent Question